HridayKh/auth/README.md

 # Hriday.Tech Authentication Service API Documentation

+# the following is outdated as the entire api keys system, route and servlet controller amd some other things have been completely rewritten, redesigned and rebuilt
+this doc will be updatee by july 30 2025 4pm ist

 ## Overview

 This is a comprehensive Java servlet-based authentication service built with Jakarta EE, providing secure user management, session handling, Google OAuth integration, and role-based access control.
 The service supports both traditional email/password authentication and Google OAuth2 authentication.